SWE-UniStuttgart/Qlunc/TestFiles_Qlunc/readme.md

 ## Working example to create a lidar digital twin:

 The lidar simulated in this example is a VAD scanning lidar.
-We want to create a lidar object maded up with one module.
+We want to create a lidar object made up with one module.
 This module will contain just one component with properties Property_1 and Property_2.
 The steps we have to follow are:

  1) Fill up yaml file with inputs
  2) Create a component with its propertie(s)